Dative Case Personal Pronouns

 Short on Time?
 Try this 3 Minuten Deutsch Lesson about Dative Pronouns

 As with any list of pronouns, I like to give the chart so that you can have a frame of reference to understand what these pronouns mean and how they compare across the cases.
 The chart below is the last chart like this that you will need.
 It includes the pronouns for all three cases that use pronouns, nominative, accusative and dative.
-The genitive case does use demonstrative pronouns, but there aren’t really genitive personal pronouns.
+The genitive case does use demonstrative pronouns, but there aren’t really genitive personal pronouns in German.
 Some consider the possessive articles like “mein”, “dein”, etc. to be genitive pronouns, but I usually leave them off and teach them as if they were indefinite articles.
 At any rate, here is the chart.

 As mentioned in the video, dative pronouns can be used pretty much any place where a dative noun would be used, but you want to use a pronoun instead.
 With that in mind, let’s review how to use the dative case in general while using these pronouns.